IBM/dbb/Templates/Common-Backend-Scripts/README.md

 ## Setup

 The provided scripts of this asset are implemented as bash scripts.
-The entire repository needs to be installed on UNIX System Services of the z/OS system that is used to execute the pipeline's tasks, because as previously mentioned the scripts invoke individual pipeline scripts from the [Pipeline](../../Pipeline/) directory.
+The entire repository needs to be installed on UNIX System Services of the z/OS system that is used to execute the pipeline's tasks, as the scripts invoke individual pipeline scripts from the [Pipeline](../../Pipeline/) directory.

 ### Pre-requisites
 The following are required to use these scripts:
-* DBB v2.x / 3.x toolkit is installed.
+* DBB 2.x or DBB 3.x toolkit is installed.
 * zAppBuild or zBuilder is set up on Unix Systems Services.
 * Git repository which follows the Git-based workflow outlined in IBM's documentation `The Git-based workflow for Mainframe development`.

 ### Installation

-* Make this Git repository available in your internal git provider.
-Perform necessary site-specific [script configuration](#script-configuration).
+1. Make this Git repository available in your enterprise Git provider.
+Perform necessary site-specific [script configurations](#script-configuration).

-* Clone the repository that include the Common Backend Scripts into z/OS UNIX System Services under a protected directory.
+2. Clone the repository customized in the previous step (including the Common Backend Scripts) into z/OS UNIX System Services under a protected directory.

   * Verify that permission of these scripts to allow for `read/execute` to only the users who will invoke the scripts.
 This is typically the technical user defined for the pipeline orchestrator.